-Additional dwellings (for example windfall sites) will be delivered through Neighbourhood Development Plans or through the Development Management process.
-The contribution of all sources of housing supply are shown in the following table (Table 2.3), which updates and supersedes the table set out in District Plan Policy DP4:
+Additional dwellings (for example windfalls) will be delivered through Neighbourhood Development Plans or through the Development Management Process.
+The contribution of all sources of housing supply are shown by the following Table (Table 2.3), which updates and supersedes the table set out in District Plan Policy DP 4:

-The spatial distribution of the housing requirement is in accordance with Table 2.4, which updates and supersedes the table set out in District Plan Policy DP4
+The spatial distribution of the housing requirement is in accordance with Table 2.4, which updates and supersedes the table set out in District Plan Policy DP4.